SeyyedKhandon/vscode-web-developer-experience/README.md

 }
 ```

+`Note:` Also you maybe want to put `.vscode` into your `.gitignore` to prevent commit and push it to your git server.

 Now you can rightclick on your file/folder and click `depoly` to safly deploy your desired files/folders.

 ## Extensions Included